-In Re F (A Minor) (Child Abduction: Rights of Custody Abroad) [1995] Fam 224, sub nom Re F (Child Abduction: Risk if Returned) [1995] 2 FLR 31 in the Court of Appeal established that the removal of a child may be in breach of 'rights of custody' even if it was not in fact contrary to any provision of the domestic law of the country from which the child was removed.
+In re F. (A Minor) (Abduction: Custody Rights Abroad)[1995] Fam.
+224, in the Court of Appeal, established that the removal of a child may be in breach of "rights of custody" even if it was not in fact contrary to any provision of the domestic law of the country from which the child was removed.
 However, this concerned married parents, who both had equal and separate rights of custody under Colorado law.
 As in English law, each could act independently of the other, but unlike English law there was no prohibition on one removing the child either from the state or from the United States of America.
 The mother had obtained a temporary order for care and control which was due to expire the day after she left the country secretly with the child.
-The Court of Appeal held that the father still had his separate and equal 'rights of custody' and that by removing the child the mother had frustrated and rendered them nugatory.
+The Court of Appeal held that the father still had his separate and equal "rights of custody" and that by removing the child the mother had frustrated and rendered them nugatory.

 However, the position of unmarried fathers who do not have parental responsibility or legal rights of custody is quite different.
-The House of Lords' decision in Re J (A Minor) (Abduction: Custody Rights) [1990] 2 AC 562, sub nom C v S (A Minor) (Abduction) [1990] 2 FLR 442 concerned the position of an unmarried father under the law of Western Australia.
+The House of Lords' decision in In re J. (A Minor) (Abduction: Custody Rights) [1990] 2 A.C.
+562 concerned the position of an unmarried father under the law of Western Australia.
 This was then, and remains, very similar to his position in English law.
-The facts of Re J were a good deal stronger than the facts of the cases before me, as the mother and father were living together in their jointly owned home at the time when the mother left with the child.
-Nevertheless, neither the Court of Appeal nor the House of Lords had any difficulty in concluding that the father did not have rights of custody for the purpose of the convention.
-Lord Brandon of Oakwood said this at 577 and 453 respectively:
+The facts of Inre J. were a good deal stronger than the facts of the cases before me, as the mother and father were living together in their jointly owned home at the time when the mother left withthe child.
+Nevertheless, neither the Court of Appeal nor the House of Lords had any difficulty in concluding that the father did not have rights of custody for the purpose of the Hague Convention of 1980.
+Lord Brandon of Oakbrook said, at p.
+577:

-'It is no doubt true that, while the mother and father were living together with J in their jointly owned home in Western Australia the de facto custody of J was exercised by them jointly.
-So far as legal rights of custody are concerned, however, these belonged to the mother alone, and included in those rights was the right to decide where J should reside.'
+"It is no doubt true that, while the mother and father were living together with J. in their jointly owned home in Western Australia, the de facto custody of J. was exercised by them jointly.
+So far as legal rights of custody are concerned, however, these belonged to the mother alone, and included in those rights was the right to decide where J. should reside."

-This holding is, as Mr Karsten has admitted with his usual candour and charm, 'a problem' for these fathers.
+This holding is, as Mr. Karsten has admitted with his usual candour and charm, "a problem" for these fathers.
 It is an interesting question in the law of precedent whether it is in fact determinative of the questions now before me: there is no doubt that it is part of the ratio decidendi of the case.
-Mr Nicholls argued that the decision in Re J was not binding on a puisne judge because it was concerned with the law of Western Australia and not with English law.
+Mr. Nicholls argued that the decision in In re J. (A Minor) (Abduction: Custody Rights)[1990] 2 A.C.
+562 was not binding upon a puisne judge because it was concerned with the law of Western Australia and not with English law.
 I have difficulty in accepting that.
-The question before the House was whether the rights given to the father by the law of Western Australia were rights of custody in convention terms.
-The question before me is whether the rights given to these fathers by the law of England and Wales are rights of custody in convention terms.
+The question before the House was whether the rights given to the father by the law of Western Australia were rights of custody in Hague Convention terms.
+The question before me is whether the rights given to these fathers by the law of

+England and Wales are rights of custody in Hague Convention terms.
 The rights given by the applicable domestic law in each case were for all practical purposes identical.